 - Causing injury while under the influence of drugs or alcohol

 After an accident, you’ll likely need to file a claim.
 State laws make this a straightforward process.
-Insurance companies must follow rules set by Virginia’s state laws when handling claims.
+Insurance companies must follow rules set by state laws when handling claims.
 These rules include deadlines for how long insurers have to settle your claim.

 How long do you have to file a claim?

-Virginia car insurance companies may only cancel your policy for certain reasons.
+Car insurance companies may only cancel your policy for certain reasons.
 These include:

 - Driving with a suspended driver’s license

 When you miss a payment, you might still be able to reinstate your policy.
 Call your insurer as soon as you can to explain your situation.
 You may receive an extension to pay your rates.
 Once you pay, you should be able to continue your coverage without a lapse.

 Getting behind the wheel while under the influence is a terrible decision.
 It’s hazardous to yourself and everyone around you.
 Not to mention, it carries a ton of legal trouble with it.
 In Virginia, a DUI is where your blood alcohol content is 0.08 or higher (0.02 for a minor).
 The penalties for a DUI are severe and only get worse with each offense.
 Below are the penalties for a DUI:

 - Driver’s license suspension of up to one year

 - Driver’s license suspension of up to three years